ripp3rdoc/Therion/README.md

+# Therion

+## What is Therion?
-# Therion, A Reconnaissance Tool for WebApp Pentesters and Bug Bounty Hunters.
+Therion is a simple bash script automating reconnaissance on WebApps for Penetration Testers and Bug Bounty Hunters.

 ## Features: